Do children really benefit from shared parenting after divorce? The experts say yes: over 50 recent studies have demonstrated this.

 Dr. Irwin Sandler, Regents’ Professor Emeritus in the Department of Psychology at Arizona State University, directed for more than 25 years a national research center on the development and evaluation of programs to improve outcomes for children following parental divorce by focusing on post-divorce shared parenting.
 He is the author of more than 200 scientific papers and has served on several scientific advisory boards and committees.

-Professor Hildegund Sünderhauf has been Professor of Family Law and Youth Welfare Law at the Lutheran University of Applied Sciences in Nuremberg, Germany, for 17 years.
+Prof. Dr. Jur.
+Hildegund Sünderhauf-Kravets has been a Professor of Family Law and Youth Welfare Law at the Lutheran University of Applied Sciences in Nuremberg, Germany, for 17 years.
 She initiated the Resolution of the Parliamentary Assembly of the Council of Europe that calls on member states to provide for shared parenting following a separation, wrote the only monograph about SP in Germany, and cofounded the ICSP.

 Dr Richard Warshak is Clinical Professor of Psychiatry at the University of Texas Southwestern Medical Center and is one of the world’s most respected authorities on divorce, child custody, shared parenting and parental alienation.
 He has written 14 books and more than 75 articles in 18 languages that have had a broad impact on family law.
 His book Divorce Poison: How to Protect Your Family from Bad-Mouthing and Brainwashing has been particularly influential.